Workplace Accidents Involving Foreign Workers Soaring; Number of Deaths Plus Injuries Hits Record High in 2023

 To support safety education for foreign workers, the ministry has made manga teaching materials in 14 languages, including Vietnamese, Indonesian and Burmese.
 The materials show precautions that workers should take in 17 industries, including manufacturing and welding, by referring to past incidents.
 The ministry encourages companies to make use of these materials.

-In addition, the ministry plans this fiscal year to create about 30 kinds of illustrations and pictograms that enable people at a glance to learn about dangerous actions that must be avoided.
+In addition, the ministry plans this fiscal year to create about 30 kinds of illustrations and pictograms that will enable people to learn at a glance about dangerous actions that must be avoided.

 In July, the ministry established a study group comprising occupational safety consultants and language experts.
 The group will consider designs and wording that will be effective in preventing work-related accidents.